tomhohenstein/tomhohenstein.github.io/_posts/2015-01-13-Instruction-Network.md

 ###Converting to JSON

 I converted my files into JSON as a personal preference.
 [D3 javascript](http://d3js.org/) does have the ability to [parse csv](https://github.com/mbostock/d3/wiki/CSV) data but I would rather work with JSON.
 I used [convertcsv.com](http://www.convertcsv.com/csv-to-json.htm) to transform my csv to JSON.
 There are other tools that can perform the same task, [convertcsv.com](http://www.convertcsv.com/csv-to-json.htm) just happened to show up higher on my [Google search](https://www.google.com?q=csv%20to%20json).
-Here is an [example of a JSON file](http://bl.ocks.org/mbostock/4062045#miserables.json) from [Mike Bostock's](https://github.com/mbostock) [Les Miserable's data visualization](http://bl.ocks.org/mbostock/4062045#miserables.json).

 ###Using D3